AVA-NTHIKA14/Dart_sumup/README.md

 # Dart_sumup
-A simple Dart program that takes two numbers as input, calculates their sum, and displays the result using **string interpolation and concatenation**.
+A simple Dart program that takes two numbers as input, calculates their sum, and displays the result using string interpolation and concatenation.

 ## 🚀 How to Run
 1. Install [Dart](https://dart.dev/get-dart).